Periodontics and Prosthodontics, Certificate

 The basic science phase of the program is provided by the Division of Graduate Dental Education through a series of highly integrated core basic sciences.
 These courses are designed to expand the student's knowledge of Oral Biology.
 Additional basic science courses specific to Restorative Dentistry are provided by the department.
 The emphasis of this program lies in developing specialists who have a scholarly approach to clinical problems.
 As the biologic foundation for all clinical dentistry, Periodontics comprises a substantial portion of the didactic program during the first two years.
 A major emphasis is placed on etiology, diagnosis, and treatment planning.
-In addition to completing all necessary requirements for certification in Periodontics, the student must complete a minimum of 10 advanced reconstructions.
+Beginning in year three, students begin the Prosthodontics program.
+Students will complete all necessary requirements for certification in both Periodontics and Prosthodontics.

 Interdisciplinary training is the hallmark of this program with faculty representatives of the Departments of Endodontics, Periodontics, Maxillofacial Surgery and Restorative Dentistry, continually interacting both in the seminars and clinics.
 Literature seminars include Periodontics, Occlusion, Restorative, and Esthetic Dentistry.
 Each student is expected to write a paper on a clinical research activity and submit it for publication.